 Today, CGRAs host multiple applications simultaneously on a single platform.
 Each application can potentially have different requirements (e.g. MPEG4 decoder requires exact calculation while edge detection can tolerate approximations).
 For the estimation problems, neural network promise higher efficiency and scalability compared to conventional processing algorithms [4].
 However, the existing CGRAs lack the support to simultaneously provide conventional and the neural networks based processing [4].
-As a solution to this problem, we present NeuroCGRA.
+As a solution to this problem, we present FIST.
 The proposed architecture allows to efficiently interleave the conventional processing with estimation (using neural networks).
 For the applications that require exact calculations, the device behaves like a normal CGRA, with MACs/ALUs connected via circuit switched interconnect.
 When an application, that can tolerate approximate results, enters the platform the device dynamically morphs into a neural network.

 Fig. 1.
-Motivation for NeuroCGRA
+Motivation for FIST

-To visualize our technique, consider Fig. 1.
-Fig. 1 (a) shows simple WLAN transmitter mapped to a conventional CGRA [5], [6].
+To visualize our technique, consider Fig. 1 (a) that shows simple WLAN transmitter mapped to a conventional CGRA [5], [6].
 The figure shows a typical scenario, where multipliers/accumulators are connected in a pipelined fashion to produce outputs.
 Fig. 1 (b) depicts edge detection realization on a neural network.
-A neural network typically consists of three elements: (i) neurons (the processing elements), (ii) synapse (the interconnect network), and (iii) weights (data for processing).
+A neural network typically consists of three elements: (i) neurons (the processing elements), (ii) synapse (the interconnect network), and (iii) weights.
 Usually a neural network consists of three layers of neurons (input layer, hidden layer, and output layer).
 Each neuron layer performs calculation on the weights based on the neuron model.
 The results calculated in one layer are communicated to the neurons in the next layer (to the right).
 Based on the joint calculation of the neurons, the edges in an image are detected.

 Fig. 1 (c) shows functionality of the proposed CGRA.
-Each processing element can act as either as conventional MAC or a Neuron.
-When WLAN and edge detection request platform resources the platform dynamically creates a different partition for each application.
+Each processing element can act as either as conventional MAC or a neuron.
+When WLAN and edge detection request platform resources, the platform dynamically creates a different partition for each application.
 For WLAN and edge detection the platform resources morph into conventional and neural network, respectively.

 This paper is organized as follows.
-In Section II, a brief survey of existing platforms used to realize neural networks is presented.
+In Section II, a brief survey of various platforms, that use neural networks, is presented.
 In Section III, an overview of the CGRA platform, used in this paper is described.
 In Section IV, details of the proposed method are presented.
-In Section V, we explain how the edge detection is mapped to DRRA.
-In Section VI, we evaluate the benefits and redundancies imposed by our method on an actual CGRA.
-Finally, in Section VII, we summarize our contributions and suggest directions for future research.
+In Section V, we evaluate the benefits and redundancies imposed by our method on an actual CGRA.
+Finally, in Section VI, we summarize our contributions and suggest directions for future research.